wllclngn/School/Graduate-School/CIS657/FINAL/XINU SIM/README.md

 # XINU SIM Builder

 A robust, cross-platform Python build system for compiling and running XINU Operating System simulations.
-The XINU SIM Builder offers a fully automated toolchain for generating, building, and executing XINU OS simulations with strict, transparent logging and no misleading or simulated actions.
+XINU SIM Builder offers a fully automated toolchain for generating, building, and executing XINU OS simulations with strict, transparent logging and no misleading or simulated actions. **Full Windows compatibility is a first-class priority.**

+---

 ## Project Purpose

 The XINU SIM Builder (`xinu_sim`) is designed for developers and students working with the XINU Operating System.
 It automates the build process, manages code generation from templates, handles compilation and linking, and (optionally) runs the final simulation.
-The system is designed to be platform-agnostic, supporting Linux, macOS, and Windows, and always adheres to strict operational transparency—logging only what is actually done and never printing misleading or suggestive messages.
+The system is designed to be platform-agnostic, supporting Linux, macOS, and **Windows** (including Windows 10/11 and WSL), and always adheres to strict operational transparency—logging only what is actually done and never printing misleading or suggestive messages.

+---

 ## What This Project Does

 - **Automated Code Generation**: Dynamically creates required C headers, type definitions, and simulation-specific source files using templates.
 - **Source Discovery & Makefile Parsing**: Scans XINU OS directories for source files and parses XINU Makefiles to extract build instructions.
+- **Circular Dependency Detection**: Automatically detects circular include dependencies in header files and aborts the build with a detailed error log and suggestions for resolution.
 - **Intelligent Compilation**: Compiles all required XINU OS sources with correct include and object management, using platform-appropriate compilers and flags.
-- **Artifact Management**: Organizes build outputs, object files, and logs in a dedicated structure.
+- **Artifact Management**: Organizes build output, object files, and logs in a dedicated structure.
-- **Error Handling**: Provides robust, actionable error detection and logging.
+- **Error Handling**: Provides robust, actionable error detection and logging, with special care for platform-specific issues.
 - **Strict Logging**: Console and file logs report only real actions—no suggestions, no stubs, and no simulated operations.
 - **Simulation Execution**: Optionally runs the compiled XINU simulation if and only if explicitly requested (with `--run`).
+- **Full Windows Support**: Handles all path normalization, compatibility headers, and compilation nuances for Windows.
+Produces `.exe` simulation output for native execution.

+---

 ## Features